dante4rt/evm-auto-transfer/README.md

 - 📡 Dynamic RPC URL, chain ID, and explorer integration from JSON files.
 - 🔄 Automated transaction processing for multiple addresses.
+- 🎯 Targeted transfers to specified addresses from `addresses.json`.
 - 🚀 Easily configurable for various networks (testnets and mainnets).
 - 🔒 Secure handling of private keys.